 🍠 Roast Pumpkin & Sweet Potato Soup

 Preparing this soup is so easy with no long simmering on the stovetop required.
-Instead the pumpkin, sweet potato, red pepper, and onion chunks are roasted for 35-40 minutes with tasty garlic and fresh thyme.
+Instead the pumpkin, sweet potato, red pepper, and onion chunks are roasted for 35-40 minutes with garlic and fresh thyme.

-The smooth, silky pumpkin soup is heated through before being served with a garnish of vegan cream, toasted sunflower seeds and red pepper flakes.
+The smooth, silky pumpkin soup is heated through before being served with a garnish of vegan cream, toasted sunflower seeds, and red pepper flakes.

 Dry toasting sunflower seeds only takes a few minutes.
 A small non-stick pan is heated for a few minutes along with the seeds, a few twigs of thyme and a sprinkle of salt.
 Once the pan is very hot it can be taken off the heat and gently shaken back and forth so that the seeds brown nicely and evenly.
+The toasted sunflower seeds are also good for a nice snack and you can replace the sunflower seeds with any nut or seed such as pumpkin seeds and cashew nuts.

 🔪 How to prepare

-Also, this pumpkin soup recipe can be prepared with any type of pumpkin, including butternut squash, and we especially love using the insides of those large pumpkins that are extra cheap during the Halloween season, although they are intended for carving they can easily be turned into a delicious bowl of budget-friendly soup!
+Also, this pumpkin soup recipe can be prepared with any type of pumpkin, including butternut squash, and we especially love using the insides of those large pumpkins that are extra cheap during the Halloween season, although they are intended for carving they can easily be turned into a delicious bowl of budget-friendly soup.

 Step 1: Place the pumpkin, sweet potato, red pepper and onion on a baking tray.
 Add the garlic and fresh thyme.